LimePoint/opschain-docs/docs/reference/concepts/step_runner.md

+---
+sidebar_position: 9
+description: Learn more about how OpsChain runs steps within a step runner image.
+---

-# Step runner reference guide
+# Step runner

 This guide covers how the OpsChain server executes actions within the OpsChain step runner.